spriyansh/manimStuff/README.md

-Simple Animation produced with MANIM
+Simple Animations produced with MANIM